 How you talk about a thing is how you sell that thing.

 I’ve been in love with words since I could hold a pencil.
-And I love to teach others how to do great things with their pencils.
-Like how to turn boring bull crap into compelling content that boosts their spot online, draws their customers in, and knocks their stuff out of the park in a way that impresses Google and converts tire-kickers into paying customers.
+And I love to teach others (like you) how to do great things with your pencils (like how to turn boring bull crap into compelling content).
+I break down how to boost your spot online, draw your customers in, and knock your stuff out of the park in a way that impresses Google and converts tire-kickers into paying customers.

 I have 40 000 hours (give or take) of things to say about good writing—dished out with humour, said like it is.

-I ship “The Foulmouth” newsletter to inboxes once a month (because once a week is too fucking much!).
+I ship “The Foulmouth” newsletter to inboxes once a month (because once a week is too fucking often!).
 I pack it full of writing and design tips for you to try out on your own site.
-Since you trust me with your email, I deliver a shit-ton of value to it—things I wish I had known when I was starting out.
-I like to think I send truly useful information—and a smile—to screens across the world 12 times a year.
+When you trust me with your email, I deliver a shit-ton of value to it—things I wish I had known when I was starting out.
+I like to think I send truly useful information—and a laugh—to screens across the world 12 times a year.
 That makes me feel pretty dern good about what I do.